yerinsabraham/adna/GIT_GUIDE.md

 # Git Configuration for Adna Project

-## ✅ Setup Complete
+## ✅ Setup Complete & Repository Always Remembered

-This project has been configured with **LOCAL Git settings** that ONLY apply to this project.
+This project is **permanently configured** to always push to the correct repository.

 ### Project-Specific Configuration
 - **Username**: yerinsabraham
 - **Email**: yerinssaibs@gmail.com
 - **Repository**: https://github.com/yerinsabraham/adna.git
 - **Branch**: master
+- **Remote**: origin (automatically configured)

+### 🎯 The Repository is NOW Permanently Set

+The Git configuration is saved in `.git/config` inside this project.
+This means:
+- ✅ **You never need to specify the repository again**
+- ✅ Simply run `git push` and it automatically goes to the right place
+- ✅ The configuration persists forever (until you manually change it)
+- ✅ No need to remind anyone - it's built into the project

 ### Important Notes